lightlace/cpp-docs.de-de/docs/parallel/concrt/reference/timer-class.md

 #### <a name="parameters"></a>Parameter
  `T`
- Der Nutzlasttyp der Ausgabenachrichten dieses Blocks.
+ Der Nutzlasttyp der ausgabemeldungen dieses Blocks.

 ## <a name="members"></a>Mitglieder